NickolasBoyer/willwillems/README.md

 I am an avid kitesurfer and runner, I also like squash but to be honest I still really suck.

 I am a big fan of meditation, mindfulness and stoicism.
-A few of my favourite authors: Tim Urban, Seneca the Young, Sam Harris, Jesse Frederik & Tim Ferriss.
+A few of my favourite authors: Tim Urban, Seneca the Younger, Sam Harris, Jesse Frederik & Tim Ferriss.

 Finally I am an amateur IOT electrical engineer and occasionally produce some futuristic funky tech tunes.